X4BNet/x4b-status/content/issues/2020-12-19-amsterdam-connectivity-issues-2.md

 severity: disrupted
 ---
 *Investigating* - It appears that the Emergency maintenance performed by upstream to resolve Amsterdam: Connectivity Issues (2) has not been suvvessful in resolving the ToR stability issue.
 We have seen what appears to be a similar interuption.
 We have pulled routes again and await upstream response.

+*Investigating* - COU spikes on upstream ToR switch.
+They have made some adjustments and continue to monitor.
+We have restored routes.